Solutions for Your Role

 For DevOps and Platform Engineers

-As a DevOps or platform engineer, you own the platform that every other team ships on.
+As a DevOps or platform engineer, you own the platform that every other team ships on — often while ops coverage is a single point of failure and demos keep landing that never survive production.
 Your job: automate the toil, enable developers to deploy in under 10 minutes, build reliability into the defaults, and do it all without becoming a ticket queue.
 In 2026, that platform increasingly includes AI-assisted development (Amazon Q Developer, Kiro IDE), EKS Auto Mode as the default managed-Kubernetes baseline, supply-chain security as a compliance requirement rather than a nice-to-have, and OpenTelemetry-stable observability replacing siloed vendor stacks.
 AWS gives you the building blocks; platform engineering is the practice of assembling them into paved roads.

 Your Challenges